Typical Late October Weather - NewsBreak

 PIERRE, S.D. - According to the state constitution, the South Dakota State Treasurer is responsible for “offering financial management in an expedient and cost-effective manner as a working partner throughout state government on matters.”.
 This year, two candidates are vying for the office, incumbent Republican Josh Haeder and Democrat...

-Looking for a way to dispose of unwanted prescription drugs?
-National Prescription Take-Back Day is coming up.
+National Prescription Take-Back Day provides a way to remove unwanted prescription drugs from homes

 RAPID CITY, S.D.
-(KOTA) - If you have leftover, unwanted prescription drugs, the Drug Enforcement Administration has a National Prescription Take-Back Day Saturday, Oct.
+(KEVN) -If you have leftover, unwanted prescription drugs, the Drug Enforcement Administration has a National Prescription Take-Back Day Saturday, Oct.
 29. Unwanted medications can be disposed of without question in a secure medication drop box at participating locations like pharmacies in towns across the Black Hills.
+DSS...

 Comments / 0